evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 670 liters (23.7 CU FT).
 With the rear seat folded down, this expands to 3374 liters (119.2 CU FT).
+On the roof, you can load up to 90 kg (198.4 lbs).
+Optional roof rails are available for easy mounting of a roof box or rack.
 Additionally, there is a frunk (front trunk) with a storage capacity of 345 liters (12.2 CU FT).

 The vehicle’s maximum weight is 4717 kg (10399 lbs), with a base weight of 4103 kg (9046 lbs).
 This allows for a maximum load of 614 kg (1354 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.